-Eliminate Friction at Point of Registration to Enable Seamless Sign-In
+Eliminate Friction at the Point of Registration to Enable Seamless Sign-In

 Monetizing across the user lifecycle requires this.
-Sounds smart, right?
-But all too often, users hit snafus trying to register or sign-in to watch content, and some never come back, and simply cancel service.
+Sounds brilliant, right?
+But all too often, users hit snafus trying to register or sign in to watch content, and some never come back and cancel service.
 To avoid this situation, video services need to support authentication across multiple paths adding to the complexity of the task.
 At Evergent, we believe that your user lifecycle management platform should harmonize identity management, improving the user experience for your subscribers that access the service across more than one platform.
 A unified and streamlined sign-on experience is the answer.

 Re-mix the TV bundle — Focus on Product, Packaging, Price, Promotion, and Platform

-In an era when the TV bundle itself is being fundamentally remixed, these decisions are absolutely critical.
-Flexible re-aggregation of content including an “a-la-carte” flexibility is taking place as providers experiment with different ways of establishing value in the mind of the consumer.
-Providers are segmenting consumers and launching promotions and coming up with powerful new ways to drive new users to a new OTT video service — streaming devices such as Roku, Apple TV, FireTV, or Chromecast are examples of making it easier for customers to get to the content they want on the device they want.
-OTT service providers are also looking to not just curate and program the content but also how to merchandise and promote it.
-Once they capture a consumer they are looking for ways to combat churn and leverage data-driven promotions.
-Data analytics can help providers generate new promotional opportunities by the segment that can directly mitigate against churn.
+In an era when the TV bundle itself is being fundamentally remixed, these decisions are critical.
+Flexible re-aggregation of content, including an “a-la-carte” flexibility, occurs as providers experiment with different ways of establishing value in the consumer's mind.
+Providers are segmenting consumers and launching promotions, and coming up with powerful new ways to drive new users to a new OTT video service — streaming devices such as Roku, Apple TV, FireTV, or Chromecast are examples of making it easier for customers to get to the content they want on the device they want.
+OTT service providers are also looking not just to curate and program the content but also how to merchandise and promote it.
+Once they capture a consumer, they look for ways to combat churn and leverage data-driven promotions.
+Data analytics can help providers generate new promotional opportunities by the segment that can directly mitigate churn.

 Start Viewing Entitlement Management as a Strategic Asset

-Often overlooked, video service providers should consider that entitlement functions are key to executing promotions.
-In fact, many creative ways to drive upgrades or increase per-user revenue growth will require the support of an entitlement module that can execute against highly complex rules.
-You’ll have to consider innovations like selling upgrades in real-time, and ways to leverage content licensing, royalties, and bandwidth to translate into economic value.
-Entitlements might support device access, simultaneous streams, DVR storage, hourly access (PPV), daily access, or weekend access to name a few.
-These can all be configured via dashboard by Evergent.
+Often overlooked, video service providers should consider that entitlement functions are vital to executing promotions.
+Many creative ways to drive upgrades or increase per-user revenue growth will require the support of an entitlement module that can execute against highly complex rules.
+You’ll have to consider innovations like selling upgrades in real-time and leveraging content licensing, royalties, and bandwidth to translate into economic value.
+Entitlements might support device access, simultaneous streams, DVR storage, hourly access (PPV), daily access, or weekend access.
+These can all be configured via the dashboard by Evergent.

 Focus on the Heart of User Monetization — Billing and Payments

-Huge disruption is taking place in the payments ecosystem.
-You’ve got to play nice with the App stores, offer direct carrier billing, hybrid TVE upsell and always focus on data security, privacy, and protection.
+Massive disruption is taking place in the payments ecosystem.
+You’ve got to play nice with the App stores, offer direct carrier billing and hybrid TVE upsell and always focus on data security, privacy, and protection.
 You’ve got to be aware of the EU’s new General Data Protection Regulation, or GDPR.
 These regulations ratchet up the requirements on video service providers competing in Europe.
 GDPR is pretty serious stuff.
 Two features have to go live by May 2018.
-One is, that end-users need to be notified even if a suspected breach has occurred.
+One is that end-users need to be notified even if a suspected breach has occurred.
 The other is that OTT services need to be able to allow the consumer to update or delete their data directly.

 Create a Customer Care Portal to Tackle Churn and Upsell

-Making an investment in your customer care offering is a good investment in your future.
-Don’t let your users walk away frustrated with glitches, crashes, and other error messages.
-Trained personnel working on internal service portals may be your last chance to retain subscribers — and if executed in the right way, they can serve as “brand ambassadors” to help upsell subscribers to premium packages and make dynamic offers to save voluntary churn candidates.
+Investing in your customer care offering is a good investment in your future.
+Don't let your users walk away frustrated with glitches, crashes, and other error messages.
+Trained personnel working on internal service portals may be your last chance to retain subscribers — and if executed correctly, they can serve as “brand ambassadors” to help upsell subscribers to premium packages and make dynamic offers to save voluntary churn candidates.